-To become sensitive to your state of being, many times throughout the day.
+Learn to become sensitive — often — to your state of being, throughout the day.

-"Am I in green, yellow, or red right now?"
+“Right now, am I in green, yellow, or red?”

 Green = feeling deeply peaceful or happy.
-When I'm working, Green means being in flow, feeling confident, skillful, or curious.
-When I'm resting, Green means feeling nourished and content.
+When I'm working, Green means being in flow, confident, skillful, curious.
+When I'm resting, Green has me feeling nourished.

-Yellow = the boundary between Green and Red.
+Yellow = the most important state to become sensitive to: the boundary state between Green and Red.

-If you practice your awareness of your own state of being throughout the day, you then have a choice to maintain flow and balance, no matter what you're doing.
+By practicing awareness of your internal state throughout the day, you create more choice.
+You’re more able to maintain flow and balance, no matter what you're doing.

-When you are working, and you are in Green, then you are joyfully productive.
+When you’re green, and working, then you are being joyfully productive.

-If you are doing something you know how to do, then Green means you are feeling confident, empowered, and in service to your higher purpose.
+If you are doing something you know how to do, then Green means you’re confident, empowered, and in service to your higher purpose.

-If you are doing something new or challenging, then Green means you are feeling in the mode of exploration and learning.
+If it’s something challenging, then Green means you are in the mode of exploration and learning.
 You are playfully curious.

-Take a moment and think about the last time you felt the above.
-You were feeling Good (with a capital "G") -- you were feeling in your higher self!
+Take a moment and think about the last time you felt green.

 Notice when you are in Green today.